dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 #### storage

-In this section we configure exactly what database StorageLoader should load our SnowPlow events into.
+In this section we configure exactly what database StorageLoader should load our Snowplow events into.
 At the moment, StorageLoader supports only one load target, and this load target must be an Infobright Community Edition database.